qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

-  2     SingleBandPseudoColor          Single band image drawn using a pseudocolor algorithm 3     PalettedColor                  "Palette" image drawn using color table 4     PalettedSingleBandGray         "Palette" layer drawn in gray scale 5     PalettedSingleBandPseudoColor  "Palette" layerdrawn using a pseudocolor algorithm 7     MultiBandSingleBandGray        Layer containing 2 or more bands, but a single band drawn as a range of gray colors 8     MultiBandSingleBandPseudoColor Layer containing 2 or more bands, but a single band drawn using a pseudocolor algorithm
+  2     SingleBandPseudoColor          Single band image drawn using a pseudocolor algorithm 3     PalettedColor                  "Palette" image drawn using color table 4     PalettedSingleBandGray         "Palette" layer drawn in gray scale 5     PalettedSingleBandPseudoColor  "Palette" layer drawn using a pseudocolor algorithm 7     MultiBandSingleBandGray        Layer containing 2 or more bands, but a single band drawn as a range of gray colors 8     MultiBandSingleBandPseudoColor Layer containing 2 or more bands, but a single band drawn using a pseudocolor algorithm
   9     MultiBandColor                 Layer containing 2 or more bands, mapped to RGB color space.